Japhilko/DataAnalysis/README.md

 # Data Analysis

-This is a synopsis on my findings on data analysis and [data science](https://github.com/Japhilko/DataAnalysis/blob/master/portfolio/Misc/DataScience.Rmd).
+This is a synopsis on my findings and activities on data analysis and [data science](https://github.com/Japhilko/DataAnalysis/blob/master/portfolio/Misc/DataScience.Rmd).

+# Toolsets

+## R-Project

+e.g. tidyverse, caret,  MLmetrics

 # Methods - Maths and Statistics